intuit-archive/new_relic-cookbook/README.md

       app_name "value to pass as --appname"
       cwd "directory to change to before executing command" environment "value to pass as --environment"
-      ignore_errors "return true even if posting to new relic fails" revision "value to pass to --revision"
+      revision "value to pass to --revision"
       user "value to -pass as --user"
     end